rluiten/elm-text-search/README.md

 I am happy to hear about users of this package.

-I am happy to receive contributions be they bug reports, pull requests, documention updates or examples.
+I am happy to receive contributions be they bug reports, pull requests, documentation updates or examples.

 ### v4.0.0 will not load indexes saved with old version.

 If you do not use `storeToValue` `storeToString` `fromString` `fromValue` in ElmTextSearch this update is not likely to introduce issues.

 The way that filters and transforms are applied to the content of documents has changed.
 This is to properly fix a bug reported see https://github.com/rluiten/elm-text-search/issues/10 where stop word filters were not correctly applied.
-This means saved indexes from prevoius version of ElmTextSearch will not load in this version.
+This means saved indexes from previous version of ElmTextSearch will not load in this version.

 * `Defaults.indexVersion` has changed value.

-The reason this is a Major version bump is some generalisation was done to enable future support for loading and saving of older version and types of default index confgurations.
+The reason this is a Major version bump is some generalisation was done to enable future support for loading and saving of older version and types of default index configurations.

 ### v5.0.0 updates for Elm 0.19

 Result types from loading indexes are now Decode.Error not String.

-### v5.0.2
+### v5.0.2, v5.1.0

 New functions addT for add, searchT for search and removeT for remove.
-These replace the error type of result with a type.
+These replace the error type of result with a type. v5.0.2 was a goof on my part i forgot to expose new functions correctly.

 ### Packages

-Several packages were created for this project and published seperately for this package to depend on.
+Several packages were created for this project and published separately for this package to depend on.

 * trie
  * http://package.elm-lang.org/packages/rluiten/trie/latest